serverless-plus/cli/README.md

 ### bundle

-Before using `bundle` command, you can bundle your project with dependencies into one file, so you need not to upload `node_modules` directory.
+Using `bundle` command, you can bundle your project with dependencies into one file, so you need not to upload `node_modules` directory.

 ```
 $ sp bundle --input=app.js --file=./sls.js